Detectives are appealing for information and footage from members of the public following an aggravated burglary in Warrington.

 One of the occupiers fled via the front door without coming into contact with the offenders.

 The other occupier was assaulted with a crowbar by one of the burglars.

 The offenders then made an untidy search of the property before stealing a safe and the keys to a white Volkswagen Scirocco R type car that was parked outside.

 They then fled in the vehicle, travelling along the A57 Manchester Road.

 The occupier who was assaulted sustained minor injuries as a result of the incident.
 He was treated at hospital and has since been discharged.

-Enquiries in relation to the incident are ongoing and as part of their investigation detectives are appealing for anyone who was in the area and believes they may have seen the offenders, or have CCTV or dashcam footage of them, to get in touch.
+Enquiries in relation to the incident are ongoing and detectives are urging anyone with information or footage regarding the offenders or the stolen car to get in touch.

-Anyone with information or CCTV footage that may be relevant to the investigation should call Cheshire Constabulary on 101, quoting IML 325243, give the details via https://cheshire.police.uk/contact/general-enquiries or contact Crimestoppers anonymously on 0800 555 111.
+Anyone with information or CCTV footage that may be relevant to the investigation should call Cheshire Constabulary on 101, quoting IML 461366, give the details via https://cheshire.police.uk/contact/general-enquiries or contact Crimestoppers anonymously on 0800 555 111.

 Dashcam footage can be submitted online at www.cheshire.police.uk/advice-and-support/roads-and-vehicle-safety/submit-dashcam-footage.